kr1shnasomani/OrthoVision/README.md

 3. Copy the path of the dataset folder and paste it into the code

-4. After running all the cells, it will create an additional file called `best_model.keras` (this file stores the model, you can download the model from the repositry and directly use it)
+4. After running all the cells, it will create an additional file called `best_model.keras` (this file stores the model)

 5. Enter the path of the image you want in the last cell to check if it has the presence of fracture or not